shubham1091/Python_for_everybody/Data_Structures/Chapter_Nine/reading.md

 #### <span style="color:#ae1fd1">Dictionary</span>

-- A "bag" of values, each with its own lable
+- A "bag" of values, each with its own label

 ## <span style="color:#f6fc2d">Dictionaries</span>